Pregnancy SmartSiteTM

 Autoimmune hepatitis may occur in family members of people with autoimmune diseases.
 There may be a genetic cause.

-This disease is most common in young girls and women.
+This disease is most common in girls and women.

 Symptoms